leon4rd/test/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What's a ninja's favorite type of shoes?
+Sneakers!